-This Conflict Minerals Report ("report") of Intuitive Surgical, Inc. ("Intuitive," "we," or "us") for the year ended December 31, 2016, is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934, as amended (17 CFR PARTS 240 and 249b) (the "Rule").
+This Conflict Minerals Report ("report") of Intuitive Surgical, Inc. ("Intuitive," "we," or "us") for the year ended December 31, 2018, is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934, as amended (17 CFR Parts 240 and 249b) (the "Rule").

 Conflict Minerals are defined as cassiterite, columbite-tantalite, gold, wolframite and their derivatives, which are limited to tin, tantalum, tungsten, and gold (commonly referred to as "3TG").
-We determined that the Conflict Minerals contained in components sourced to manufacture some of our da Vinci Surgical Systems and instruments & accessories (collectively the "Covered Products") (i) may have originated in the Democratic Republic of the Congo (the "DRC") and the adjoining countries (the "Covered Countries") as defined in Item 1.01(d)(1) of Form SD and (ii) may not be from recycled or scrap sources.
-Pursuant to the Rule, we undertook due diligence measures on the source and chain of custody of the conflict minerals that are necessary to the functionality or production of our Covered Products.
+If we know or have reason to believe that any of the Conflict Minerals necessary to the functionality or production of our products (i) may have originated in the Democratic Republic of the Congo (the "DRC") and the adjoining countries (the "Covered Countries") as defined in Item 1.01(d)(1) of Form SD and (ii) may not be from recycled or scrap sources, we must perform due diligence on the source and chain of custody of our Conflict Minerals.

 We are committed to our efforts to sourcing materials from suppliers that share our values with regard to ethics, integrity, respect for human rights, and environmental responsibility.
-In support of the Rule, we expect our suppliers to establish their own due diligence programs to ensure proper monitoring and reporting of the use of Conflict Minerals in their supply chains.
-We require that all of our suppliers in the supply chain comply with all applicable governmental laws, statutes, ordinances, rules, regulations, orders, and other requirements.
-It is our policy to reassess our relationship with any supplier whose supply chain includes minerals from a conflict source, which directly or indirectly benefits or finances armed groups in the Covered Countries.
+In support of the Rule, we expect our suppliers to establish due diligence programs to ensure proper monitoring and reporting of the use of Conflict Minerals in their supply chains.
+It is our policy that all of our suppliers in the supply chain comply with all applicable governmental laws, statutes, ordinances, rules, regulations, orders, and other requirements.
+It is also our policy to assess our relationship with any supplier whose supply chain includes minerals from a conflict source, which directly or indirectly benefits or finances armed groups in the Covered Countries.